eosnetworkfoundation/docsgen/docs/GeneratingDocuments.md

 # Generating Documents #
 How to guide on generating the documents or regenerating

+## Full Release
+See [How To Do A Full Release](docs/How-To-Do-A-Full-Release.md) for details on building fresh from an empty directory.

 ## Generation Steps ##
 There are two steps to generating content
 * **Pre-Build** - clones the repositories, performs some light manipulation of files, generates javadocs, generates doxygen file